Source code for xcdat.axis

 }

-[docs]def get_dim_keys( obj: Union[xr.Dataset, xr.DataArray], axis: CFAxisKey ) -> Union[str, List[str]]: """Gets the dimension key(s) for an axis.
+[docs] def get_dim_keys( obj: Union[xr.Dataset, xr.DataArray], axis: CFAxisKey ) -> Union[str, List[str]]: """Gets the dimension key(s) for an axis.
 Each dimension should have a corresponding dimension coordinate variable, which has a 1:1 map in keys and is denoted by the * symbol when printing out the xarray object.
 Parameters ---------- obj : Union[xr.Dataset, xr.DataArray] The Dataset or DataArray object. axis : CFAxisKey The CF axis key ("X", "Y", "T", or "Z") Returns ------- Union[str, List[str]] The dimension string or a list of dimensions strings for an axis. """ dims = sorted([str(dim) for dim in get_dim_coords(obj, axis).dims]) return dims[0] if len(dims) == 1 else dims

-[docs]def get_dim_coords( obj: Union[xr.Dataset, xr.DataArray], axis: CFAxisKey ) -> Union[xr.Dataset, xr.DataArray]: """Gets the dimension coordinates for an axis.
+[docs] def get_dim_coords( obj: Union[xr.Dataset, xr.DataArray], axis: CFAxisKey ) -> Union[xr.Dataset, xr.DataArray]: """Gets the dimension coordinates for an axis.
 This function uses ``cf_xarray`` to attempt to map the axis to its dimension coordinates by interpreting the CF axis and coordinate names found in the coordinate attributes.
 Refer to [1]_ for a list of CF axis and coordinate names that can be interpreted by ``cf_xarray``.
 If ``obj`` is an ``xr.Dataset,``, this function can return a single dimension coordinate variable as an ``xr.DataArray`` or multiple dimension coordinate variables in an ``xr Dataset``.
 If ``obj`` is an ``xr.DataArray``, this function should return a single dimension coordinate variable as an ``xr.DataArray``.
 Parameters ---------- obj : Union[xr.Dataset, xr.DataArray] The Dataset or DataArray object. axis : CFAxisKey The CF axis key ("X", "Y", "T", "Z").
 Returns ------- Union[xr.Dataset, xr.DataArray] A Dataset of dimension coordinate variables or a DataArray for the single dimension coordinate variable.
 Raises ------ ValueError If the ``obj`` is an ``xr.DataArray`` and more than one dimension is mapped to the same axis.
 KeyError If no dimension coordinate variables were found for the ``axis``.
 Notes ----- Multidimensional coordinates are ignored.
 References ---------- ..
 [1] https://cf-xarray.readthedocs.io/en/latest/coord_axes.html#axes-and-coordinates """ # Get the object's index keys, with each being a dimension. # NOTE: xarray does not include multidimensional coordinates as index keys. # Example: ["lat", "lon", "time"] index_keys = obj.indexes.keys() # Attempt to map the axis it all of its coordinate variable(s) using the # axis and coordinate names in the object attributes (if they are set). # Example: Returns ["time", "time_centered"] with `axis="T"` coord_keys = _get_all_coord_keys(obj, axis) # Filter the index keys to just the dimension coordinate keys. # Example: Returns ["time"], since "time_centered" is not in `index_keys` dim_coord_keys = list(set(index_keys) & set(coord_keys)) if isinstance(obj, xr.DataArray) and len(dim_coord_keys) > 1: raise ValueError( f"This DataArray has more than one dimension {dim_coord_keys} mapped to the " f"'{axis}' axis, which is an unexpected behavior.
 Try dropping extraneous " "dimensions from the DataArray first (might affect data shape)." ) if len(dim_coord_keys) == 0: raise KeyError( f"No '{axis}' axis dimension coordinate variables were found in the " f"xarray object.
 Make sure dimension coordinate variables exist, they are " "one dimensional, and their CF 'axis' or 'standard_name' attrs are " "correctly set." ) dim_coords = obj[ dim_coord_keys if len(dim_coord_keys) > 1 else dim_coord_keys[0] ].copy() return dim_coords

-[docs]def center_times(dataset: xr.Dataset) -> xr.Dataset: """Centers time coordinates using the midpoint between time bounds.
+[docs] def center_times(dataset: xr.Dataset) -> xr.Dataset: """Centers time coordinates using the midpoint between time bounds.
 Time coordinates can be recorded using different intervals, including the beginning, middle, or end of the interval.
 Centering time coordinates, ensures calculations using these values are performed reliably regardless of the recorded interval.
 This method attempts to get bounds for each time variable using the CF "bounds" attribute.
 Coordinate variables that cannot be mapped to bounds will be skipped.
 Parameters ---------- dataset : xr.Dataset The Dataset with original time coordinates.
 Returns ------- xr.Dataset The Dataset with centered time coordinates. """ ds = dataset.copy() coords = get_dim_coords(ds, "T") for coord in coords.coords.values(): try: coord_bounds = ds.bounds.get_bounds("T", str(coord.name)) except KeyError: coord_bounds = None if coord_bounds is not None: lower_bounds, upper_bounds = ( coord_bounds[:, 0].data, coord_bounds[:, 1].data, ) bounds_diffs: np.timedelta64 = (upper_bounds - lower_bounds) / 2 bounds_mids: np.ndarray = lower_bounds + bounds_diffs coord_centered = xr.DataArray( name=coord.name, data=bounds_mids, dims=coord.dims, attrs=coord.attrs, ) coord_centered.encoding = coord.encoding ds = ds.assign_coords({coord.name: coord_centered}) # Update time bounds with centered time coordinates. coord_bounds[coord_centered.name] = coord_centered ds[coord_bounds.name] = coord_bounds return ds

-[docs]def swap_lon_axis( dataset: xr.Dataset, to: Tuple[float, float], sort_ascending: bool = True ) -> xr.Dataset: """Swaps the orientation of a dataset's longitude axis.
+[docs] def swap_lon_axis( dataset: xr.Dataset, to: Tuple[float, float], sort_ascending: bool = True ) -> xr.Dataset: """Swaps the orientation of a dataset's longitude axis.
 This method also swaps the axis orientation of the longitude bounds if it exists.
 Afterwards, it sorts longitude and longitude bounds values in ascending order.
 Note, based on how datasets are chunked, swapping the longitude dimension and sorting might raise ``PerformanceWarning: Slicing is producing a large chunk.
 To accept the large chunk and silence this warning, set the option...``.
 This function uses xarray's arithmetic to swap orientations, so this warning seems potentially unavoidable.
 Parameters ---------- dataset : xr.Dataset The Dataset containing a longitude axis. to : Tuple[float, float] The orientation to swap the Dataset's longitude axis to.
-Supported orientations: * (-180, 180): represents [-180, 180) in math notation * (0, 360): represents [0, 360) in math notation sort_ascending : bool After swapping, sort in ascending order (True), or keep existing order (False).
+Supported orientations include: * (-180, 180): represents [-180, 180) in math notation * (0, 360): represents [0, 360) in math notation sort_ascending : bool After swapping, sort in ascending order (True), or keep existing order (False).
 Returns ------- xr.Dataset The Dataset with swapped lon axes orientation. """ ds = dataset.copy() coords = get_dim_coords(ds, "X").coords coord_keys = list(coords.keys()) # Attempt to swap the orientation for longitude coordinates. for key in coord_keys: new_coord = _swap_lon_axis(ds.coords[key], to) if ds.coords[key].identical(new_coord): continue ds.coords[key] = new_coord try: bounds = ds.bounds.get_bounds("X") except KeyError: bounds = None if isinstance(bounds, xr.DataArray): ds = _swap_lon_bounds(ds, str(bounds.name), to) elif isinstance(bounds, xr.Dataset): for key in bounds.data_vars.keys(): ds = _swap_lon_bounds(ds, str(key), to) if sort_ascending: ds = ds.sortby(list(coords.dims), ascending=True) return ds

 def _get_all_coord_keys( obj: Union[xr.Dataset, xr.DataArray], axis: CFAxisKey ) -> List[str]: """Gets all dimension and non-dimension coordinate keys for an axis.
 This function uses ``cf_xarray`` to interpret CF axis and coordinate name metadata to map an ``axis`` to its coordinate keys.
 Refer to [2]_ for more information on the ``cf_xarray`` mapping tables.
 It also loops over a list of statically defined coordinate variable names to see if they exist in the object, and appends keys that do exist.
 Parameters ---------- obj : Union[xr.Dataset, xr.DataArray] The Dataset or DataArray object. axis : CFAxisKey The CF axis key ("X", "Y", "T", or "Z").
 Returns ------- List[str] The axis coordinate variable keys.
 References ---------- ..
 [2] https://cf-xarray.readthedocs.io/en/latest/coord_axes.html#axes-and-coordinates """ cf_attrs = CF_ATTR_MAP[axis] var_names = VAR_NAME_MAP[axis] keys: List[str] = [] try: keys = keys + obj.cf.axes[cf_attrs["axis"]] except KeyError: pass try: keys = keys + obj.cf.coordinates[cf_attrs["coordinate"]] except KeyError: pass for name in var_names: if name in obj.coords.keys(): keys.append(name) return list(set(keys)) def _swap_lon_bounds(ds: xr.Dataset, key: str, to: Tuple[float, float]): bounds = ds[key].copy() new_bounds = _swap_lon_axis(bounds, to) if not ds[key].identical(new_bounds): ds[key] = new_bounds # Handle cases where a prime meridian cell exists, which can occur # after swapping longitude bounds to (0, 360).
 This involves extending # the longitude and bounds by one cell to take into account the prime # meridian.
 It also results in extending the data variables by one # value. if to == (0, 360): p_meridian_index = _get_prime_meridian_index(ds[key]) if p_meridian_index is not None: ds = _align_lon_to_360(ds, ds[key], p_meridian_index) return ds def _swap_lon_axis(coords: xr.DataArray, to: Tuple[float, float]) -> xr.DataArray: """Swaps the axis orientation for longitude coordinates.
 Parameters ---------- coords : xr.DataArray Coordinates on a longitude axis. to : Tuple[float, float] The new longitude axis orientation.
 Returns ------- xr.DataArray The longitude coordinates the opposite axis orientation If the coordinates are already on the specified axis orientation, the same coordinates are returned. """ with xr.set_options(keep_attrs=True): if to == (-180, 180): # FIXME: Performance warning produced after swapping and then sorting # based on how datasets are chunked. new_coords = ((coords + 180) % 360) - 180 elif to == (0, 360): # Example with 180 coords: [-180, -0, 179] -> [0, 180, 360] # Example with 360 coords: [60, 150, 360] -> [60, 150, 0] # FIXME: Performance warning produced after swapping and then sorting # based on how datasets are chunked. new_coords = coords % 360 # Check if the original coordinates contain an element with a value # of 360.
 If this element exists, use its index to revert its # swapped value of 0 (360 % 360 is 0) back to 360.
 This case usually # happens if the coordinate are already on the (0, 360) axis # orientation. # Example with 360 coords: [60, 150, 0] -> [60, 150, 360] index_with_360 = np.where(coords == 360) if len(index_with_360) > 0: _if_multidim_dask_array_then_load(new_coords) new_coords[index_with_360] = 360 else: raise ValueError( "Currently, only (-180, 180) and (0, 360) are supported longitude axis " "orientations." ) new_coords.encoding = coords.encoding return new_coords def _get_prime_meridian_index(lon_bounds: xr.DataArray) -> Optional[np.ndarray]: """Gets the index of the prime meridian cell in the longitude bounds.
 A prime meridian cell can exist when converting the axis orientation from [-180, 180) to [0, 360).
 Parameters ---------- lon_bounds : xr.DataArray The longitude bounds.
 Returns ------- Optional[np.ndarray] An array with a single element representing the index of the prime meridian index if it exists.
 Otherwise, None if the cell does not exist.
 Raises ------ ValueError If more than one grid cell spans the prime meridian. """ p_meridian_index = np.where(lon_bounds[:, 1] - lon_bounds[:, 0] < 0)[0] if p_meridian_index.size == 0: # pragma:no cover return None elif p_meridian_index.size > 1: raise ValueError("More than one grid cell spans prime meridian.") return p_meridian_index def _align_lon_to_360( ds: xr.Dataset, lon_bounds: xr.DataArray, p_meridian_index: np.ndarray, ) -> xr.Dataset: """Handles a prime meridian cell to align longitude axis to (0, 360).
 This method ensures the domain bounds are within 0 to 360 by handling the grid cell that encompasses the prime meridian (e.g., [359, 1]).
 First, it handles the prime meridian cell within the longitude axis bounds by splitting the cell into two parts (one east and one west of the prime meridian, refer to `_align_lon_bounds_to_360()` for more information).
 Then it concatenates the 360 coordinate point to the longitude coordinates to handle the addition of the extra grid cell from the previous step.
 Finally, for each data variable associated with the longitude axis, the value of the data variable at the prime meridian cell is concatenated to the data variable.
 Parameters ---------- dataset : xr.Dataset The Dataset. p_meridian_index : np.ndarray An array with a single element representing the index of the prime meridian cell.
 Returns ------- xr.Dataset The Dataset. """ dim = get_dim_keys(lon_bounds, "X") # Create a dataset to store updated longitude variables. ds_lon = xr.Dataset() # Align the the longitude bounds to the 360 orientation using the prime # meridian index.
 This function splits the grid cell into two parts (east # and west), which appends an extra set of bounds for the 360 coordinate. ds_lon[lon_bounds.name] = _align_lon_bounds_to_360(lon_bounds, p_meridian_index) # After appending the extra set of bounds, update the last coordinate from # 0 to 360. for key, coord in ds_lon.coords.items(): coord.values[-1] = 360 ds_lon[key] = coord # Get the data variables related to the longitude axis and concatenate each # with the value at the prime meridian. for key, var in ds.cf.data_vars.items(): if key != lon_bounds.name and dim in var.dims: # Concatenate the prime meridian cell to the variable p_meridian_val = var.isel({dim: p_meridian_index}).copy() new_var = xr.concat((var, p_meridian_val), dim=dim) # Update the longitude coordinates for the variable. new_var[dim] = ds_lon[dim] ds_lon[var.name] = new_var # Create a new dataset of non-longitude vars and updated longitude vars. ds_no_lon = ds.get([v for v in ds.data_vars if dim not in ds[v].dims]) # type: ignore ds_final = xr.merge((ds_no_lon, ds_lon)) return ds_final def _align_lon_bounds_to_360( bounds: xr.DataArray, p_meridian_index: np.ndarray ) -> xr.DataArray: """Handles a prime meridian cell to align longitude bounds axis to (0, 360).
 This method ensures the domain bounds are within 0 to 360 by handling the grid cell that encompasses the prime meridian (e.g., [359, 1]).
 In this case, calculating longitudinal weights is complicated because the weights are determined by the difference of the bounds.
 If this situation exists, the method will split this grid cell into two parts (one east and west of the prime meridian).
 The original grid cell will have domain bounds extending east of the prime meridian and an extra set of bounds will be concatenated to ``bounds`` corresponding to the domain bounds west of the prime meridian.
 For instance, a grid cell spanning -1 to 1, will be broken into a cell from 0 to 1 and 359 to 360 (or -1 to 0).
 Parameters ---------- bounds : xr.DataArray The longitude domain bounds with prime meridian cell. p_meridian_index : np.ndarray The index of the prime meridian cell.
 Returns ------- xr.DataArray The longitude domain bounds with split prime meridian cell.
 Raises ------ ValueError If longitude bounds are inclusively between 0 and 360. """ _if_multidim_dask_array_then_load(bounds) # Example array: [[359, 1], [1, 90], [90, 180], [180, 359]] # Reorient bound to span across zero (i.e., [359, 1] -> [-1, 1]). # Result: [[-1, 1], [1, 90], [90, 180], [180, 359]] bounds[p_meridian_index, 0] = bounds[p_meridian_index, 0] - 360.0 # Extend the array to nlon+1 by concatenating the grid cell that # spans the prime meridian to the end. # Result: [[-1, 1], [1, 90], [90, 180], [180, 359], [-1, 1]] dim = get_dim_keys(bounds, "X") bounds = xr.concat((bounds, bounds[p_meridian_index, :]), dim=dim) # Add an equivalent bound that spans 360 # (i.e., [-1, 1] -> [359, 361]) to the end of the array. # Result: [[-1, 1], [1, 90], [90, 180], [180, 359], [359, 361]] repeat_bound = bounds[p_meridian_index, :][0] + 360.0 bounds[-1, :] = repeat_bound # Update the lower-most min and upper-most max bounds to [0, 360]. # Result: [[0, 1], [1, 90], [90, 180], [180, 359], [359, 360]] bounds[p_meridian_index, 0], bounds[-1, 1] = (0.0, 360.0) return bounds